 Discover an aromatic pepper with floral, woody and fruity notes.
-With its beautiful clementine notes, it brings a fruity atmosphere to your dishes.
-A rare pepper, preferably consumed as a grain to fully enjoy all its aromas
+With its beautiful notes of clementines, it brings a fruity atmosphere to your dishes.
+A rare pepper, to be eaten preferably in grain form to take full advantage of all its aromas

-"Notes of clementines intertwine with woody notes of hawthorn blossom."
+"Notes of clementines intertwined with woody notes of hawthorn blossom."

 Warning: Last items in stock!

-Wild pepper from the tops (Zanthoxylum rhetsa), also known as Forest Pepper or Mat-Khen, is a rare pepper from Vietnam.
-It is found at an altitude of more than 2,000 m, in a mountainous region, close to Laos and China.
+The wild Pepper of the peaks (Zanthoxylum rhetsa), also known as Forest Pepper or Mat-Khen is a rare pepper native to Vietnam.
+It is found at more than 2,000 m above sea level, in a mountainous region near Laos and China.

 The wild pepper of the peaks (Mac-Then) is part of the rutaceae family.
-It is the envelope that is consumed.
+It is its husk that we consume.
 It develops aromas of citrus fruits and hawthorn flowers.
-Rich in flavours, it does not have the spicy taste of its cousins, Sichuan pepper and Timut, on the contrary, it keeps the flavour of products such as fish, white meat and foie gras intact.
+Rich in flavors, it does not have the spicy taste of its cousins, Sichuan pepper and Timut, on the contrary, it keeps intact the flavor of products such as fish, white meat and foie gras.

-This pepper plant is found in the mountainous regions of northwestern Vietnam.
-It takes several days of travel from Hanoi to cover the 500 km journey and access the areas where the Rhetsa tree grows.
-This is why this rare pepper is exclusively harvested by local ethnic groups.
+This pepper tree is found in the mountainous regions of northwestern Vietnam.
+It takes several days of travel from Hanoi to cover the 500 km journey and reach the areas where the Rhetsa tree grows.
+That's why this rare pepper is exclusively harvested by local ethnic groups.

 A tree with a surprising particularity

-Another specificity of the wild pepper tree of the peaks: its trunk covered with long thorns.
-This particularity makes picking complicated, especially since the grains are located at the top of the tree.
+Another specificity of the wild peppercorn tree: its trunk covered with long thorns.
+This particularity makes picking complicated, especially since the peppercorns are located at the top of the tree.

-David Vanille's choice: I chose this pepper for its unique citrus and white flower flavours.
+David Vanilla's Choice: I chose this pepper for its unique citrus and white flower flavors.
 Its rarity and the quality of its production make it an exceptional product.
-Another advantage is that it can be combined with recipes from around the world as well as Western recipes.
+Another advantage is that it can be used in both world and western recipes.

-Even if they are from the same family, Forest Pepper pepper and Sichuan pepper are very different.
-Wild pepper from the peaks is distinguished by its sweetness in the mouth while Sichuan pepper is more spicy with a certain tendency to anaesthetize the tongue and palate.
+Although they are from the same family, Forest Pepper and Szechuan pepper are quite different.
+Forest Pepper from the peaks is characterized by its sweetness in the mouth while Szechuan pepper is more pungent with a certain propensity to anesthetize the tongue and palate.

-Wild pepper from the peaks comes from Lai Chau, a province in northwestern Vietnam.
-Its name comes from the mountainous environment where it is found (at an altitude of more than 2000 m), but especially from the place where the berries on the Rhetsa tree are located: the summit.
+Pepper from the peaks is native to Lai Chau, a province in northwestern Vietnam.
+Its name comes from the mountainous environment where it is found (at over 2000 m altitude), but especially from the place where the berries are found on the Rhetsa tree: the summit.

 The first traces of pepper in Vietnam date back to the 18th century.
 Brought by the Chinese, its culture was developed during the colonial period by the French.

 Did you know that?
-Vietnam is the world's largest producer of pepper.
+Vietnam is the world's leading producer of pepper.
 It alone accounts for 50% of the world's exports.

 Today, pepper is one of the most common spices in Vietnamese cuisine.
 It is also one of the pillars of the agricultural sector in the country's economy.

-Pepper from the tops is known under different names.
-Also if you see one of the following names, know that we are talking about wild pepper from the Vietnamese peaks:
+Pepper from the peaks is known under different names.
+Also if you see one of the following names, you should know that we talk about the wild Vietnamese pepper of the tops:

-In addition to spicing up your dishes, pepper has a number of benefits.
-This is also the case for Vietnamese pepper.
+In addition to spicing up your dishes, pepper brings a number of benefits.
+This is also the case of pepper from the peaks of Vietnam.

 Pepper has virtues: